-- Entrants may submit multiple entries in any categories, but these can only be entered in one category.
+- Entrants may submit multiple entries in any category, but these can only be entered in one category.

-- An impartial judging panel drawn from relevant sectors, and including a member of the museum-going public, will judge the entries.
+- An impartial judging panel drawn from relevant sectors will judge the entries.

-- The judging panel reserves the right not to make an award in a category if it considered no award is merited; or to make a joint award in a category.
+- Judges reserve the right not to make an award in a category if it is considered no award is merited, or to make a joint award in a category.

 - Entries will not be returned.

 - The winner of each entry will receive an award and certificate, and acknowledgement on the AMaGA website.
 Entries of high distinction will be recognised as Highly Commended.

 - All entries will be credited as indicated on the entry form.
 Ensure the details on the entry form are correct and legible.

 - By submitting an entry, the entrant grants permission to AMaGA for the reproduction of winning entries for purposes of publicity and promotion at no charge; entrants must warrant they have the right to allow such use by AMaGA